DashBarkHuss/type_ahead_search/README.md

 # type_ahead_search
-a search bar that suggests matching items from a json file
+A search bar that suggests matching items from a json file.

 ![screenrecording](imgs/ux_5-8.gif)